4dn-dcic/tibanna/docs/execution_json.rst

     - <memory_in_gb>
     - required is Benchmark is not available for a given workflow and if ``instance_type`` is not specified.
     - ``mem`` specifies memory requirement - instance_type is auto-determined based on ``mem`` and ``cpu``.
+    - Starting version 1.2.0, 1GB is added to mem when choosing an instance type by default.
+To turn off This automatic increase in memory, set ``mem_as_is`` to be ``true``.

+:mem_as_is:
+    - <true|false>
+    - If true, the value set in ``mem`` is used as it is when choosing an instance type.
+If false, 1GB is added by default, to accommodate the memory consumption of the house-keeping processes.
+    - This field is available for >=1.2.0

 :cpu:
     - <number_of_cores>